How to read the labeling of cosmetic products?

 According to Royal Decree 1599/1977, a cosmetic is any substance or preparation intended to be put in contact with various superficial parts of the human body, with the teeth or with the oral mucous membranes, for the exclusive purpose of cleaning, perfuming, modifying their appearance, and/or correcting body odors, and/or protecting them or keeping them in good condition.

-To identify all the ingredients used in cosmetics anywhere in the world, a common international denomination has been established, known as INCI.
+To identify all ingredients used in cosmetics anywhere in the world, an international common name, known as INCI, has been established.

 *INCI stands for International Nomenclature Cosmetic Ingredients.